FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 A Kubernetes cluster is a set of machines, called nodes, that run containerized applications managed by Kubernetes.
 By design, unlike Docker, Kubernetes operates on a cluster level, not on a single machine.
-Kubernetes uses a master-slave architecture, where the master is a controller is responsible for managing the cluster, and the slave is a worker is responsible for running the applications.
+Kubernetes uses a controller-worker architecture, where the controller is responsible for managing the cluster, and the worker is responsible for running the applications.

 Sometimes it is beneficial to run a Kubernetes cluster on a single machine, or